|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Kenneth W. Ambrose (MIA / KIA / BR) PA

-Assigned to the 11th Air Force, 343rd Fighter Group, 54th Fighter Squadron.
+Assigned to the 11th Air Force (11th AF), 343rd Fighter Group (343rd FG), 54th Fighter Squadron (54th FS).
 No known nose art or nickname.
-Operated from in California and Washington
+This aircraft operated from in California and Washington State then was flown northward to Alaska.

 Chad Norris adds: